 - Adjust temperature: Use a wood burning pen with adjustable temperature settings.
 Start with a lower temperature and gradually increase it as needed to avoid burning the wood.

-- Control pressure and speed: Avoid applying too much pressure or moving the pen too slowly.
-Both can cause excessive heat and result in burning the wood.
-Practice a steady hand and consistent speed for better control.
+- Control pressure and speed: Avoid applying too much pressure or moving the pen too slowly, which can cause accidental wood burn etching marks.

 Dremel Wood Engraving Prevention

-- Use the right bits: Different engraving bits have different cutting characteristics.
-Choose the appropriate bit for your desired engraving depth and texture to avoid unnecessary wood removal and burning.
+- Use the right bits: Choose the appropriate bit for your desired engraving depth and texture to avoid unnecessary wood removal and burning when engraving wood with a dremel.

 Unlock Flawless Metal Marking with Monport Black Laser Marking Spray